Anne-FleurH/Time-Series-Forecasting/README.md

 Row description: An ingredient used in a franchisee recipe

-* Table 11: portion_uom_types
+**Table 11: portion_uom_types**

-PortionUOMTypeId: Integer, Unique identifier for the unit of measurement
+* PortionUOMTypeId: Integer, Unique identifier for the unit of measurement
+* PortionTypeDescription: String, Text description of unit of measurement

+Row description: Portion (or unit of measurement) for an ingredient